nhooyr/sshocks5/README.md

 ## Explanation

-sshocks5 will use `ssh` to connect to a host of your choosing and open a SOCKS5 proxy on localhost:5030 (configurable).
+sshocks5 will use `ssh` to connect to a host/port of your choosing and open a SOCKS5 proxy on localhost:5030 (configurable).
 Then, it will use `networksetup` to modify your `Wi-Fi` (configurable) network to make use of the proxy.
 Once you press Ctrl+C in the terminal, it will